swkkd/gowebapi/docs/DataServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DataServerGetPoints**
-> ItemsPoint DataServerGetPoints(ctx, webId, optional)
+> ItemsPoint DataServerGetPoints(a.client.ctx, webId, optional)
 Retrieve a list of points on a specified Data Server.

 Users can search for the data servers based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the data servers that match the default search.